On this page

 See Integrate with Endpoint Detection and Response solutions (opens new window) and Available EDR signals by vendor (opens new window) for details about vendor and signal.

-You can specify certain rule conditions in authentication policies using expressions based on the Security Context of the app sign-on request.
-Security Context is made up of the risk level (opens new window) and the matching User behaviors (opens new window) for the request.
+You can specify certain rule conditions (opens new window) in authentication policies (opens new window).
+Use expressions based on the security context of the app sign-on request.
+Security context is made up of the risk level (opens new window) and the matching User behaviors (opens new window) for the request.

 Syntax Definitions Type Examples Usage

-level - the risk level associated with the request
+level is the risk level associated with the request

 String 'LOW'